Dealing with Structure Constraints in Evolutionary Pareto Set Learning: Preliminaries: Multi-Objective Optimization and Evolutionary Pareto Set Learning

 Let $\vlambda \in \vDelta$ be a weight vector on the simplex $\vDelta = \{\vlambda=(\lambda_1, \ldots, \lambda_m)^T \in \bbR^m_{+}| \sum_{i=1}^{m} \lambda_j = 1 \}$, aggregation methods~\cite{miettinen2012nonlinear} combine all the individual objectives into one single objective function and optimize it to obtain one single Pareto optimal solutions.
 The most widely-used weighted-sum aggregation works as follows:

 It is well-known that the weighted-sum aggregation method is not able to find some Pareto optimal solutions when the PF is not convex.
 Many other aggregation methods have been developed to overcome this shortcoming over the past several decades~\cite{das1998normal,zhang2007moea,liu2013decomposition, wang2016localized,jiang2017scalarizing}.
-In this paper, we adopt the weighted Tchebycheff aggregation approach~\cite{bowman1976relationship}, and our work can be readily generalized to other aggregation methods.
-The Tchebycheff-aggregated single objective function is defined as:
+For example, the Tchebycheff (TCH) aggregation function is defined as: